isabella232/campaign-learn.en/help/send-messages/fatigue-management/fatigue-management-using-filters.md

 ---
-title: Managing marketing fatigue with pressure rules
+title: Manage fatigue using predefined filters
 description: Learn  how to implement fatigue management in Adobe Campaign by using filters.
 feature: Fatigue Management
 kt: 7958